 5 injured after a fleeing driver crashes into a JCPenney at a Texas mall, police say.
 The suspect is dead

-By Zoe Sottile, Ashley R. Williams, Taylor Galgano and Sarah Dewberry, CNN
+By Zoe Sottile, Ashley R. Williams, Taylor Galgano, Sarah Dewberry and Alaa Elassar, CNN

-(CNN) — A man drove into a Texas mall after a 19-mile police pursuit, striking four people before he was fatally shot by responding law enforcement officers, according to the Texas Department of Public Safety.
+(CNN) — A man drove into a Texas mall after a 19-mile police pursuit, striking four people before he was fatally shot by responding law enforcement officers Saturday, according to the Texas Department of Public Safety.

-A trooper shot and killed the suspect after the chase led them into the mall, Texas Department of Public Safety Sgt.
+Law enforcement shot and killed the suspect after the chase led them into the Killeen Mall during the busy holiday shopping season, Texas Department of Public Safety Sgt.
 Bryan Washko said at a Saturday news conference.

-A Texas Highway Patrol Trooper attempted to stop a pickup truck around 5 p.m.
-Central Time, Washko said.
+The chase began when a Texas Highway Patrol trooper tried to stop a pickup truck around 5 p.m.
+CT in the Belton area after authorities got a call about the driver possibly being intoxicated, Washko said.

-The man driving the vehicle was called in as possibly driving while intoxicated, Washko said.

-After the suspect exited the highway, he entered the Killeen Mall parking lot, where he drove through the glass doors of a JCPenney store’s main entrance, according to Washko.
+The suspect exited the highway and entered the Killeen Mall parking lot, where he drove through the glass doors of a JCPenney store’s main entrance, according to Washko.

-Four people were injured by the pickup truck as it drove through the mall and were taken to a hospital and a fifth went to the hospital on their own, Washko said.
+Four people were injured by the pickup truck as it drove through the mall and were taken to a hospital while a fifth person went to the hospital on their own, Washko said.
+The victims range in age from 6 to 75 years old.

-Troopers and local police followed the truck through the mall on foot and engaged in gunfire with the suspect to end the threat, Washko said.
+The truck traveled “several hundred yards” through the store as troopers and local police followed on foot and “engaged in gunfire to eliminate this threat,” Washko said.

 “There’s people in here shopping for their families, their children, their friends, loved ones, and these kinds of things we don’t like to see, obviously, and we pray for their recovery,” Washko said of the victims.